shanzi/autoHEADER/README.md

 ## Config

 1. `g:autoHEADER_auto_enable`
-    Decide whether autoHEADER auto loaded when vim launches, default is 1.
+    Decide whether autoHEADER will be auto loaded when vim launches, default is 1.
 2. `g:autoHEADER_default_author`
     The default author name displayed follows _Creation By_ , the default value is your $USER environment varible.